 These numbers show that PTSD is a reality for millions of United States veterans.
 Part of spreading awareness means knowing how common this issue is, and you can use this information to help veterans with PTSD feel less alone or isolated.

 2. PTSD Has a Variety of Causes

-Even among veterans, post-traumatic stress can result for a variety of traumatic life events.
-Combat exposed veterans face increased risk, as do veterans who experience military sexual trauma.
+Even among veterans, there are many reasons why someone may develop PTSD.
+And during PTSD Awareness Month, it’s a great time to consider how PTSD develops.
+For example, combat exposed veterans face increased risk, as do veterans who experience military sexual trauma.
 But the different causes go even further than that.

 3. PTSD Affects Each Veteran Differently

 In popular culture, the image of a veteran being startled by fireworks or a car alarm is a familiar one.
 And while many military personnel do experience PTSD in these ways, just as many have completely different triggers.
 Because different trauma creates different triggers, it is impossible for an outside observer to know what will re-ignite post-traumatic stress in a veteran.
 For National PTSD Awareness Month, it’s important to know that PTSD comes in many different forms and affects different people in different ways.